filipvanlaenen/flemish_polls/backlog.md

 # Backlog

-1. Add a table to the poll page with the probabilities to reach the threshold or to gain a majority in number of votes and number of seats
+1. Add a table to the poll page with the probabilities to reach the threshold or to gain a majority in number of votes and number of seats, or add them as a column to the existing tables
 1. Mark the median (i.e. poll result) in the graph with the voting intentions with two outward ticks or a line
 1. Mark the median in the graph with the seat projections with two outward ticks or a line
-1. Add a coalitions seats table to the poll page
+1. Add the probability to gain a majority to the table of confidence intervals for the coalitions
-   + Confidence intervals for each coalition
-   + Probability per number of seats for each coalition
+1. Add a table for each coalition showing the probability per number of seats
 1. Add a graph with the probability per number of seats and the accumulation both for parties and coalitions
    + Bars for the probability per number of seats